-We have audited the financial statements of Impact Partners Nordic ApS for the financial year 29 April - 31 December 2021, which comprise income statement, statement of financial position, statement of changes in equity, notes and a summary of significant accounting policies,.
-The financial statements have been prepared in accordance with the Danish Financial Statements Act.
+We have audited the financial statements of Impact Partners Nordic ApS for the financial year 1 January - 31 December 2022, which comprise a summary of significant accounting policies, income statement, balance sheet, statement of changes in equity and notes, for the Company.
+The financial statements are prepared under the Danish Financial Statements Act.

-In our opinion, the financial statements present a fair view of the company's assets, equity and liabilities, and financial position at 31 December 2021 and of the results of the company's activities for the financial year 29 April - 31 December 2021 in accordance with the Danish Financial Statements Act.
+In our opinion, the financial statements give a true and fair view of the financial position of the Company at 31 December 2022, and of the results of the Company's operations for the financial year 1 January - 31 December 2022 in accordance with the Danish Financial Statements Act.